This post is all about small bedroom organization ideas.

 Nothing is worse than having hoarder tendencies when living in a small apartment.
 Be intentional about everything you own.

 Start with your closet and work in sections.
-First drawers, then shelves with t-shirts and sweaters, the hanging stuff, so on.
+First drawers, then shelves with t-shirts and sweaters, the hanging stuff, etc.

-Throw everything on the bed so you can actually see it.
+Throw everything on the bed so you can see it.

 Next, get closet organizers to make it easier to keep your closet tidy.
 My favorite simple closet organizers are baskets, shelf separators, and clothing hangers that look the same.